 The panel considered including claims against similar SGLT2 inhibitors, like Farxiga® (dapagliflozin) and Jardiance® (empagliflozin), but ultimately decided against it.
 This decision primarily came because Farxiga and Jardiance are marketed as well as distributed by Johnson & Johnson’s pharmaceutical competitors.
 The currently approved New Jersey MDL covers only Invokana litigation claims and cases involving its sister SGLT2 inhibitor drug, Invokamet.

 Invokana Litigation Next Steps: Pretrial Proceedings & Bellwether Selections

 The next steps in moving the Invokana litigation MDL forward include coordinated pretrial proceedings and bellwether trials (none yet scheduled).
 Bellwether trials help gauge how juries respond to evidence and testimony presented during Invokana litigation hearings.
 If Janssen doesn’t reach Invokana settlements during selected bellwether trials, each individual case returns to U.S. District Court.
 If that happens, each plaintiff participating in MDL 2750 must file for a separate individual trial going forward.

-While only 55 cases are currently consolidated under the New Jersey Invokana MDL, hundreds or thousands more may be added.
+The New Jersey MDL could eventually hold thousands of Invokana litigation claims.
 As more individuals realize they’ve developed life-changing health complications while taking the drug, the Invokana litigation caseload should grow accordingly.

 Do You Have An Eligible Claim?

 If you or a loved one developed ketoacidosis or another serious condition while taking Invokana, you may qualify for compensation.
-While no settlements have yet been reached, Janssen faces mounting Invokana litigation claims being centralized under the New Jersey MDL.
+While no plaintiffs have yet won settlements, Janssen faces mounting Invokana litigation claims under the New Jersey MDL.
 To see if you may be eligible for financial compensation, fill out your free Invokana claim evaluation form today.